5G Technology

 Digital trainers in Mugumu, Tanzania.
 5G is not designed primarily to connect people, but rather to connect devices.
 Photo credit: Photo by Bobby Neptune for DAI.

-This presentation by the American corporation INTEL at an ITU regional forum in 2016, “5G for Developing Countries” advertises the usual aspirations for 5G: autonomous vehicles (labeled as “smart transportation”), virtual reality (labeled as “e-learning”), remote surgery (labeled as “e-health”), and sensors that can be placed for water management and agriculture.
-The Kenya ICT Action Network hosted a webinar in the spring of 2020 in partnership with HUAWEI.
-The presentation summary and slides are available here.
-Similar highly specific and theoretical future use-cases are advertised here as well: autonomous vehicles, industrial automation , smart homes, smart cities, smart logistics.
+This presentation by the American corporation INTEL at an ITU regional forum in 2016 advertises the usual aspirations for 5G: autonomous vehicles (labeled as “smart transportation”), virtual reality (labeled as “e-learning”), remote surgery (labeled as “e-health”), and sensors to support water management and agriculture.
+Similar highly specific and theoretical future use cases—autonomous vehicles, industrial automation , smart homes, smart cities, smart logistics—were advertised during a 2020 webinar hosted by the Kenya ICT Action Network in partnership with Huawi.

-In both presentations, the emphasis is on connecting objects: showing how 5G is really adapted for big industries, not for individuals.
+In both presentations, the emphasis is on connecting objects, demonstrating how 5G is designed for big industries, rather than for individuals.
 Even if 5G were accessible in remote rural areas, individuals would likely have to purchase the most expensive, unlimited data plans to access 5G.
 This cost comes on top of having to acquire 5G-compatible smartphones and devices.
 Telecommunications companies themselves estimate that only 3% of Sub Saharan Africa will use 5G.
-It is estimated that by 2025, most people will still be using 3G (roughly 60%), and 4G (roughly 40%), which is a technology that has existed for 10 years.
+It is estimated that by 2025, most people will still be using 3G (roughly 60%) and 4G (roughly 40%), which is a technology that has existed for 10 years.

 5G Broadband / Fixed Wireless Access (FWA)

-Because most people in industrially developing contexts connect to the internet via cellphone infrastructure and mobile broadband, what would be most useful to them would be “5G broadband”, also called 5G Fixed Wireless Access, or FWA.
+Because most people in industrially developing contexts connect to the internet via cell phone infrastructure and mobile broadband, what would be most useful to them would be “5G broadband,” also called 5G Fixed Wireless Access (FWA).
 FWA is designed to replace “last mile” infrastructure with a wireless 5G network.
-Indeed, that “last mile” — that final distance to the end user — is often the biggest barrier to internet access across the world.
+Indeed, that “last mile”—the final distance to the end user—is often the biggest barrier to internet access across the world.
 But because the vast majority of these 5G networks will rely on physical fiber connection, FWA without fiber won’t be of the same quality.
 These FWA networks will also be more expensive for network operators to maintain than traditional infrastructure or “standard fixed broadband.”

 This article by one of the top 5G providers, Ericsson, asserts that FWA will be one of the main uses of 5G, but the article shows that the operators will have a wide ability to adjust their rates, and also admits that many markets will still be addressed with 3G and 4G.